HomeNotaryGuidesHow To Cancel Notary Agreement

 Summary

-What Is a Notary Agreement?
+What Is Notary Agreement?

 A notary agreement is a legal document authenticated by a notary public to verify the identities of signatories and ensure voluntary execution.
-While notarization confirms the document's authenticity and helps prevent fraud, it does not guarantee full legal enforceability like a registered deed.
+While notarisation confirms the document's authenticity and helps prevent fraud, it does not guarantee full legal enforceability like a registered deed.
 It primarily serves as valid proof that the signatures are genuine and that the parties signed willingly.
 [1]

 • Mutual Consent: The easiest way to cancel is if both parties agree that the contract is no longer needed.